DeLeb86/openspace_organizer/README.md

 #### 0. preparation

-Create a GitHub repo called `challenge-openspace-organiser` and share it with your team if applicable.
+Create a GitHub repo called `openspace-organizer` and share it with your team if applicable.

 Create two files:
 - `README.md`